 Notify after aware period notification

 There is an alternate manner by which you can configure a notification to send after a sensor has detected a particular condition for a set amount of time.
-This method utilizes the Aware State of a sensor, and triggers the Action after the sensor has reported an additional consecutive Aware State reading for the configured amount of time.
+This method utilizes the Aware State of a sensor, and triggers the Rule after the sensor has reported an additional consecutive Aware State reading for the configured amount of time.
 This type of Advanced Notification is only available to iMonnit Premiere subscribers, and information on this can be found in another article.

 Monnit also offers temperature buffers which might be useful in cases where a delayed notification is implemented.
 The temperature buffer is a glass bead vile into which you insert the temperature sensor probe (sensor must have a wired probe).
 The buffer is effective at slowing the rate at which a temperature sensor will detect changes in ambient temperature.
 Since the glass beads that are in contact with the sensor’s probe and react to temperature fluctuations more slowly than ambient air, the rate of change is slower.
 In some cases, this can be useful in achieving a desired delay.
 For more information, or to purchase a temperature buffer, click here.